-To say that Fiber Farmer Tammy White is a busy woman would be an understatement.
+To say that “fiber farmer” Tammy White is a busy woman would be an understatement.
 And to only address her as a farmer would certainly not encompass the many hats she wears.
-Add to the list natural dyer, shepherdess, homesteader, soap-maker, baker, teacher, caregiver and craftswoman, and you’d be on the right track.
-These are some of the reasons that White played a central role in a long story we published this past winter, on the many unknown virtues of wool and sheep ranching — “The Hidden Powers of a Sheep.”
+Add to the list: natural dyer, shepherdess, homesteader, soap-maker, baker, teacher, caregiver and craftswoman, and you’d be on the right track.
+These are some of the reasons that White played a central role in a longer story we published this past winter, on the many unknown virtues of wool and sheep ranching: “The Hidden Powers of a Sheep.”

-As small farm life has been on the rise over the past decade (with farming being one of the fastest growing career fields for Millennials), we were curious about what life on a small farm is like.
-We recently spoke with Tammy about her work and are happy to share the insight, wisdom, craftsmanship and passion she brings to her farm.
+As small-farm life has been on the rise over the past decade (with farming being one of the fastest growing career fields for Millennials), we were curious about what life on a small farm is like.
+We spoke with Tammy about her work and are happy to share the insight, wisdom, craftsmanship, and passion she brings to her farm.

 How did you end up running a Fiber Farm in Vermont?

-My business/marketing knowledge from my college days helped assist me in finding customers for my expanding inventory and help the farm to cover it’s expenses.
-My experience as an educator helped me to share knowledge and provide agritourism opportunities to help fund more and better fences and buy hay for winter.
-Years of cooking with my grandmother and my own children helped me to find a market for homemade, scratch-bakery goods that covered the health expenses of caring for livestock.
-Not a moment nor a shred of wisdom, knowledge, muscle or sweat can be wasted when you’re trying to break even in farming.
+My business and marketing knowledge from my college days helped me find customers for my expanding inventory, and helped the farm to cover its expenses.
+My experience as an educator helped me to share knowledge and provide agri-tourism opportunities to help fund more and better fences, and buy hay for winter.
+Years of cooking with my grandmother and my children helped me to find a market for homemade, baked-from-scratch goods that covered the health expenses of caring for livestock.
+Not a moment — nor a shred of wisdom, knowledge, muscle or sweat — can be wasted when you’re trying to break even in farming.

 What types of animals do you have on the farm?

-Wing & A Prayer Farm is home to fiber flocks including a growing herd of alpacas, over 70 sheep of specific and some crossed breeds, and Angora & Cashmere goats.
+Wing & A Prayer Farm is home to fiber flocks, including a growing herd of alpacas, more than 70 sheep (of specific and some crossed breeds), and Angora & Cashmere goats.

-We have poultry – 50+ layer hens to provide eggs for locals, barn cats and house cats, livestock guardian dogs, an old Spaniel, and a young Border Collie.
-We have 3 mini donkeys, horses and a pony.
-The tall and the small, the thin and the portly – an American Guinea Hog named Princess Peppermint that came to us as a bottle baby…and every one has a name.
-Except the hens – they’re all versions of “pretty biddy,” “sweetie,” “love,” and “honey.”
+We have poultry — 50+ layer hens to provide eggs for locals — barn cats and house cats, livestock guardian dogs, an old Spaniel, and a young Border Collie.
+We have three miniature donkeys, horses, and a pony.
+The tall and the small, the thin and the portly — an American Guinea Hog named Princess Peppermint that came to us as a bottle baby — and every one has a name (except the hens; they’re all versions of “pretty biddy,” “sweetie,” “love,” and “honey”).

 Besides producing wool, what other work do you carry out on the farm?

 The fiber quality is directly related to the health and wellbeing of the animals.
-A stress can create a ‘break’/weakness in their fiber and so I work very hard to make sure their lives are as stress-free as possible.
-Weak fibers will make weak textiles – the reputation of the farm and the flocks is at stake when we turn out inferior fibers.
-Same is true for humans.
-It’s easy to know how to look after animals if you know how to look after yourself and your loved ones.
+Any stress can create a “break”, or weakness in their fiber, and so I work very hard to make sure their lives are as stress-free as possible.
+Weak fibers will make weak textiles — the reputation of the farm and the flocks is at stake when we turn out inferior fibers.
+The same is true for humans — it’s easy to know how to look after animals if you know how to look after yourself and your loved ones.

-Because it is important to me to care for the fiber in its processed form before marketing – yarn and roving – I also have to scour and treat all of the fiber for hand dyeing that is not sold as a natural color.
+Because it is important to me to care for the fiber in its processed form — yard and roving — before marketing, I also have to scour and treat all of the fiber for hand dyeing that is not sold as a natural color.
 The animals provide their own colors in the yarns that we make, but if there is outside color added through natural dyeing, then I must prepare the fibers first by having them very clean and pre-mordanted.

-It is a very labor and time-consuming process, but insures the best and longest lasting results.
-Every day includes me washing 20 – 40 skeins of yarn from our flocks, preparing them with natural mordants that have been harvested from local gardens and fields or with an alum mordant solution which I conjure.
+It is a very laborious and time-consuming process, but ensures the best and longest-lasting results.
+Every day includes me washing 20 to 40 skeins of yarn from our flocks, and preparing them with natural mordants that have been harvested from local gardens and fields, or with an alum mordant solution that I conjure.

-The skeins that have been prepared prior will be added to a dye vat solution to be slowly and naturally dyed.
-The yarns that have been dyed over a space of 2 days and are dried, rinsed and then dried again.
-The finished yarn must be skeined and tagged.
-Every day.
+The skeins that have been prepared previously will be added to a dye-vat solution to be slowly and naturally dyed.
+The yarns that have been dyed over a space of two days and are dried, are then rinsed and then dried again.
+The finished yarn must be skeined and tagged — every day.

-Each and every skein that I then sell will have been hand washed, hand prepared, dyed and hand skeined and tagged by me, my daughter, my mom or a friend.
-There is not enough profit in small fiber farming to allow for staff or additional processing, so much of the work is done by myself.
+Each and every skein that I then sell will have been hand-washed, hand-prepared, dyed, and hand-skeined and tagged by me, my daughter, my mom or a friend.
+There is not enough profit in small fiber-farming to allow for staff or additional processing, so I do much of the work myself.

-Additionally, the other work of planting seeds and cultivating and growing dye garden plots has a continual allotment of time devoted to it.
-The winter is a time to forage and derive color from saved nuts and bark to make vats of rich caramels and amber hues vs the greens and yellows that are prevalent during the spring and summer growing season.
+Additionally, the other work of planting seeds, and cultivating and growing dye garden plots, has a continual allotment of time devoted to it.
+Winter is a time to forage and derive color from saved nuts and bark to make vats of rich caramels and amber hues, vs. the greens and yellows that are prevalent during the spring and summer growing seasons.

-Growing our own flowers and plants for naturally dyeing our own fibers is time consuming, but richly rewarding when the actual color is growing within view of the actual fibers growing on the animals.
-The sheep graze in the fields near the gardens, the manure from the animals from winter paddocks is added to the compost piles which cultivate our gardens.
-A continuous cycle with little waste.
-I ponder at the time that these small ruminants are grazing and nibbling the grasses, fertilizing, aerating and cultivating the pastures which sequester carbon and bring it deep into the earth again.
-The beautification of the fibers which we turn out into the world are so much more than meets the eye.
-So much more than a pretty color on a pretty skein.
+Growing our own flowers and plants for naturally dyeing our own fibers is time-consuming, but richly rewarding when the actual color is growing within view of the actual fibers growing on the animals.
+The sheep graze in the fields near the gardens, the manure from the animals’ winter paddocks is added to the compost piles that cultivate our gardens.
+It’s a continuous cycle with little waste.
+I ponder all the time that these small ruminants are grazing and nibbling the grasses, fertilizing, aerating and cultivating the pastures, which sequester carbon and bring it deep into the earth again.
+The beautification of the fibers we turn out into the world are so much more than meets the eye, so much more than a pretty color on a pretty skein.

-Another value-added product from our flocks are wool-filled duvets which we hand make.
-We process the ‘waste wool’, that which is deemed not quality enough to make yarns, into batting which we fill hand made and hand tied quilted organic cotton comforters.
-We also make laundry dryer balls with the ‘waste wool’ that can be used for customers that want a natural and organic method of static removal in their dryer.
-All can be found in our online store.
+Another value-added product from our flocks are wool-filled duvets, which we hand make.
+We process the “waste wool”, that which is deemed not high-quality enough to make yarns, into batting that fills handmade and hand-tied quilted, organic cotton comforters.
+We also make laundry dryer balls with the waste wool, for an organic method of static removal in the clothes dryer.
+All of these can be found in our online store.

-I make homemade, cold processed soaps using tallow from our animals and our garden’s flowers and herbs.
-The up-front labor intensive process of rendering tallow and then making soap is balanced by the curing and aging of the soap before cutting into bars, packaging and selling.
+I also make homemade, cold-processed soaps using tallow from our animals and our garden’s flowers and herbs.
+The upfront, labor-intensive process of rendering tallow and then making soap is balanced by the curing and aging of the soap before cutting it into bars, and packaging and selling it.

-Moreover, I run a small scratch bakery to provide home-baked pies for events and local stores.
-An order of 20-30 pies is not uncommon.
-I will make the crusts and fill them in the evening, then freeze until it’s time to bake and deliver.
+Moreover, I run a small from-scratch bakery to provide home-baked pies for events and local stores.
+An order of 20 to 30 pies is not uncommon; I will make the crusts and fill them in the evenings, then freeze them until it’s time to bake and deliver.

-Each day the eggs I collect need to be cleaned, crated and delivered to local customers.
-Our poultry have enjoyed free ranging most of their lives but the threat of a fox, or their escaping and eating the crops sometimes limits them to confinement in a fenced yard.
+Each day, the eggs I collect need to be cleaned, crated, and delivered to local customers.
+Our poultry have enjoyed free-ranging most of their lives, but the threat of a fox, or of their escaping and eating the crops, sometimes limits them to confinement in a fenced yard.

 If Craftsmanship Quarterly readers are interested in visiting us, they can contact me through our website to inquire about an appointment for a farm tour.